 - Get to the convention hall early and stand in line.
 An hour or more before the doors open is not unreasonable if you want to get a good seat.
 Not only will you will get a better seat, you will meet a lot of really interesting people, share experiences and make new friends.
 This is even more important if you are going on your own.

 - Try to get a seat next to the aisles, specifically the aisles which are closer to the centre of the hall.
-I would rather be a little farther back than be stuck where I can't dance and give/receive more hugs.
+I would rather be a little farther back than be stuck where I can't dance, jump around.
+In the middle, you are really limited to whom you can give/receive hugs.
 You’ll be doing a lot of that.
 The energy in the aisles is much higher.
 No, I am not crazy.
 You have to have been there to appreciate what I am saying.

 - You will be up late so get to bed and go to sleep as soon as the day is over.
 You'll need to be up early and well rested for the next day.